ARTIST STATEMENT / BIOGRAPHY

 I am a multimedia artist, with interests that span many modes of inquiry, processes, and themes.
 In much of my solo work, collaborative works with Suzie Silver Co-Producing Trans-Q Television and Trans-Q Live, as well as various collaborations with Dani Lamorte, Harrison Apple, Mikey McParlane, Adam Atkinson, Jonathan Armistead, Stephanie Ross, and John Musser, I have explored topics of gender, sexuality, and post humanism.

-Methods of assemblage that pull from the tradition of drag are integral to the creation of Scott’s characters and environments.
+The absurd encounters that are manifested in these works embrace the spectacle with an affinity for maximalism; over stimulating viewers through the excessive selection of materials, and media.
+Methods of assemblage that pull from the tradition of drag are integral to the creation of characters and environments within these videos, installations, and performances.
 Discarded thrift store kitsch finds an opulent new life through a reimagining of its usefulness and worth.
-These decadently rendered materials are set in motion to expose camp's attack of the present via the detritus of the past2, and the ubiquitous nature of excess in society.
+These decadently rendered materials are set in motion to expose camp's attack of the present via the detritus of the past1, and the ubiquitous nature of excess in society.

-2 John Musser
+1 John Musser